 Making a rainbow tutu is a fun way to spend a couple of hours crafting with your little daughter, niece, or grandkid!
-The best part is that she's going to be obsessed with her new creation!
+The best part is that she's going to be obsessed with her new creation.

 Yes, my friends, I've been in a good crafting mode these days thanks to my visitor, my niece Isabela, the cutie you saw in that first pic.
-We've been enjoying her company, going places, and just having a good time at home with all the laughs and witty that she possesses.
-For the past two weeks, she's been attending a summer camp.
-It was there at the camp where she got the idea of the tutu.
+We've been enjoying her company, going places, and just having a good time at home with all the laughs and wit that she possesses.

 Well, last week they taught her how to make a tutu, and this past weekend she wanted to put all that newfound knowledge into good practice.